 The certification process involved training the staff at the CSS Neuse Museum by leading medical professionals on how to recognize guests and fans with sensory needs and how to handle situations involving sensory overload.
 Sensory bags, equipped with noise-canceling headphones (provided by Puro Sound Labs), fidget tools, verbal cue cards, and weighted lap pads, will also be available to all guests at the CSS Neuse Museum who may feel overwhelmed by the environment.
 These bags can be requested at the front desk.

 Before attending an event, families can download the free KultureCity App to view the sensory features available and their locations.
-Also on the App is the Social Story, which provides a preview of what to expect while enjoying an event at CSS Neuse Museum.
+Also on the App is the Social Story, which provides a preview of what to expect while enjoying a visit to the CSS Neuse Museum.

 Gift Shop

-Our gift shop is stocked and supported by our non-profit support group, the Friends of the CSS Neuse Museum.
-All sales from the gift shop go to support educational programming and events at the CSS Neuse Museum.
+The CSS Neuse Museum gift shop is stocked and supported by the Friends of the CSS Neuse Museum, a non-profit organization.
+All sales from the gift shop are dedicated to supporting educational programming and events at the CSS Neuse Museum.

 Documents